Select a language

 Because—if you're reading this—you’re likely having trouble figuring out where to start.
 But don’t worry: Everyone started where you are right now.
 And we don't just help people get to the cloud.
 We help people be productive once they're there.

-Our open source technologies bring a consistent foundation to any cloud deployment: public, private, or hybrid.
+Our open hybrid cloud strategy, supported by our open source technologies brings a consistent foundation to any cloud deployment: public, private, or hybrid.
 With a standard operating system that works consistently in almost any environment, a container platform that packages and moves cloud-native apps from cloud to cloud, and tools that help you manage and automate it all, we give you the portability needed to succeed in any cloud.

 A standard operating environment that integrates SELinux so you can feel confident running workloads in every environment.